-If you’re applying for your first job in social care and don’t know where to start with your personal statement, this article will help.
-We break down the three essential parts of a personal statement and explain why the experience you do have can be made relevant.
-Words by Sarah Gill.
+If you’re applying for your first job in social care and don’t know where to start, this article will help.
+We break down the three essential parts of a personal statement and explain how the experience you do have can be made relevant.

 Who you are and why you want this role

-Go on to talk about why you want this role.
-Summarise your interest in the role and how you fit the requirements of the person specification.
-This will lead you nicely into the next section.
+Go on to talk about why you want this role, summarise your interest in the role, and how you fit the requirements of the person specification.

 How you expect the role to help you develop and your ambitions for the future

 Now the recruiter is familiar with who you are and what experience you have, you can talk a little about what you expect from the role, how it will help you develop and what you anticipate going on to do in the future.

 This section is not just to gain a clearer picture of your ambitions, but also to see how committed you are to working in social care.

 In order to show that you are truly committed to a career in social care, you should have an idea of how the experience you will gain should you be offered the job can influence your social care career.

 You could go on to be a senior care assistant, support worker or a domiciliary team leader.

 You could also go on to university to train to become a registered nurse or social worker.